 Litigation Related to Deferred Action for Childhood Arrivals (DACA)

-Table 1 includes cases challenging the termination of DACA on Sep.
-5, 2017.
-The plaintiffs in these cases brought claims primarily under the Administrative Procedure Act and the U.S. Constitution’s Due Process and Equal Protection clauses; some brought claims of estoppel.
+The two tables in this publication provide information about litigation related to DACA.
+Table 1 includes cases seeking to require the government to restore DACA, as created by the 2012 Napolitano Memo.
+Some of these cases seek to require USCIS to comply with the Regents decision by adjudicating DACA applications in accordance with the 2012 Napolitano Memo; others challenge the Wolf Memo directly, primarily by challenging the legality of Wolf’s service as acting secretary and, thus, his legal authority to issue the memo and the memo’s lawfulness under the Administrative Procedure Act (APA).
 NILC is counsel only in the Batalla Vidal v.
 Wolf case.
 For further information about the other cases described in Table 1, you may want to contact the entities involved in them (listed in the table) or read the complaints to which the table hyperlinks.

-To download the tables, click on the PDF icon, above.
+To download the tables, click on the PDF icon above.